SOFE3650U-CourseGp31/casestudy-AirlineReservation/README.md

 ## Iteration 1 - Establishing an Overall System Structure
 <!-- ---------------------------------------ITERATION 1--------------------------------------- -->
+This section presents the results of the activities that are performed in each of the steps of ADD in the first iteration of the design process.

 <div id='i1-step2'/> <!-- Iteration 1 - Step 2 -->